Your Guide to Planning, Planting, and Growing Hostas

-Hostas can turn a dull, shady part of your yard into an elegant, low-maintenance landscape that looks attractive from spring through fall.
+Hostas can transform a dull, shady yard into an elegant, low-maintenance landscape that looks attractive from spring through fall.
 Unlike most perennials, hostas are grown for their colorful foliage rather than for their flowers.
-There are hundreds of varieties to choose from, each displaying its own unique leaf shape, size, and color.
+There are hundreds of varieties to choose from and each has its own unique look.

-Finding interesting ways to combine these different types of foliage is part of the fun of growing hostas.
-Good companions include other shade lovers such as astilbe, bleeding heart, ferns, caladiums, and begonias.
+Combining hostas with different foliage colors and textures is all part of the fun.
+They also make good companions for other shade lovers such as astilbe, bleeding heart, ferns, caladiums and begonias.

 When you compare two hosta plants side by side, it’s easy to see differences in quality.
-Longfield Gardens supplies grade #1 plants (shown below) with strong, well-developed root systems.
+Longfield Gardens supplies grade #1 plants (shown at far left) with strong, well developed root systems.
 The larger the plant, the faster it will settle in and become an attractive addition to your garden.

-Small-leaved, low-growing hostas can be used to as ground cover beneath trees or around shrubs.
+Hostas can be used to create a lush, maintenance-free ground cover beneath trees or around shrubs.

 It can be challenging to maintain a nice-looking lawn beneath large shade trees.
 Instead, consider replacing the grass with a massed planting of large-leaved hostas.

-When planting a decorative container garden for a shady porch or patio, add a small or medium-leaved hosta.
+When planting a decorative container garden for a shady porch or patio, consider adding a small or medium-leaved hosta.
 The foliage complements colorful annuals and will stay fresh all season long.
-In the fall, simply remove the plant and plant it in the garden.
+In the fall, simply remove the plant and add it to your garden.